New rules were introduced by HM Revenue & Customs (HMRC) on 12 November 2020 regarding a new cap on payable R&D tax credits.

 There is a further exemption from this PAYE cap as explained further below.

-For payable claims of less than £20,000, these new restrictions are not invoked — so there is no need to calculate the 3x total PAYE and NIC for the company or consider the further exemption (below).
+For payable claims of less than £20,000, these new restrictions are not invoked — so there is no need to calculate the 3x total PAYE/NIC liability for the company or consider the further exemption (below).

 However, given that average claims are in excess of £50,000, then this automatic exemption may not benefit more established companies but it should at least help some smaller companies and early stage start-ups.